 - 1.4.3 The Trustee's primary duty in relation to investment strategy is to invest the Scheme assets in the best financial interests of members and beneficiaries, having regard to an appropriate level of risk.
 In carrying out this duty, the Trustee expects its investment managers (USSIM and the external managers appointed by USSIM) to take into account all financially material considerations in the selection, retention and realisation of investments.
-This includes ESG considerations (such as, but not limited to climate change) where these are considered relevant financial factors. - 1.4.4 This approach is implemented in three ways: - 1.4.4.1 Integration into investment decision-making processes: Our active managers seek to identify mispriced assets and make better investment decisions to enhance long-term performance by taking account of financially material considerations.
-The Trustee believes additional returns are available to investors who take a long-term view and are able to identify where the market is overlooking or misestimating the role played by these considerations in corporate and asset performance. - 1.4.4.2 Stewardship, engagement and voting rights: As a long-term investor the Trustee expects its managers to behave as active owners on its behalf and use their influence to promote good practices concerning financially material considerations (further detail is set out below). - 1.4.4.3 Market transformation activities: The Trustee and its agents engage with policy-makers and regulators in markets in which we invest, to articulate concerns of asset owners and long-term investors, covering areas such as accounting standards and climate change policies.
+This includes ESG considerations (such as, but not limited to climate change and the need to achieve net zero greenhouse gas emissions) where these are considered relevant financial factors.
+For example, as it is financially material, the Trustee believes that addressing climate change is in the best financial interests of the Scheme and its members and as such has set an ambition to be net zero for greenhouse gas emissions by 2050 if not earlier. - 1.4.4 This approach is implemented in three ways, all of which are monitored by the Investment Committee and Trustee Board: - 1.4.4.1 Integration into investment decision-making processes: The Trustee believes superior risk-adjusted returns are available to investors who take a long-term view of financially material considerations.
+The Trustee expects its active managers to reflect this belief in their decision-making processes. - 1.4.4.2 Stewardship, engagement and voting rights: As a long-term investor the Trustee expects its managers, either individually or in collaboration with other investors, to behave as active owners on its behalf and use their influence to promote good practices concerning financially material considerations (further detail is set out below).
+This includes using the Scheme's voting rights and voting in accordance with the Trustee's Voting policy. - 1.4.4.3 Market transformation activities: The Trustee and its agents engage with policymakers and regulators in markets in which the

+Trustee invests, to articulate the concerns of asset owners and long-term investors covering areas such as accounting standards and climate change policies.

-1.4.5 The Trustee, via oversight of and delegation to USSIM, has processes in place to assess and monitor how its managers are addressing financially material considerations, both before they are appointed and on an ongoing basis.
+1.4.5 The Trustee, via oversight of and delegation to USSIM, has processes in place to assess and monitor how its managers are addressing financially material considerations, both before they are appointed and post appointment.